 This certificate program consists of six (6) Georgia Addiction Counselors' Association (GACA) approved courses that total to 270 clock hours of instruction.
 Students who complete this certificate program will meet the academic training requirement at the CAC-II level (Certified Addiction Counselor - Level Two) for certification in addiction counseling.
 The six courses are taught over a period of three semesters with two courses being offered per semester for a total of 6 semester credits and 90 clock hours each semester.
+Individuals who sit for the CAC Level II exam must have a Bachelor's degree.

-Admission Criteria: Individuals who have achieved a Bachelor's Degree (preferably in one of the healing professions) or higher and are either currently working in the field of addictions or are interested in working in this field are preferred.
-However, individuals who meet the following criteria may also apply:
+Admission Criteria: Individuals who have achieved a Bachelor's Degree or higher, are either currently working in the field of addictions, or are interested in working in this field and meet the listed admissions criteria.
+However, individuals may also apply:

-- 1. Exited all Developmental Studies/Learning Support classes AND - 2.
-Earned at Darton or transferred credit to Darton, 90 quarter hours or 60 semester credit hours of college courses AND - Passed with a "C" grade or higher English 1101 (English Composition I) and English 1102 (English Composition II) AND - Currently working in the field of addictions or are interested in working in the field of addictions.
+- 1. Exited all Developmental Studies/Learning Support classes - Earned at Darton or transferred credit to Darton, 90 quarter hours or 60 semester credit hours of college courses - 3.
+Passed with a "C" grade or higher English 1101 (English Composition I) and English 1102 (English Composition II)

-HUST 2050 HUST 2700 Fall Semester Counseling Theories and Methods Understanding and Treating Addictions Sem.
+Fall Semester Sem.
 Hrs.

+HUST 2050 Counseling Theories and Methods 3

+HUST 2700 Understanding and Treating Addictions 3

+Spring Semester

-3 3 HUST 1110 HUST 2750 Spring Semester Families and Other Systems Current Trends in Addiction and Mental Health 3 3 HUST 2000 HUST 2650 Summer Semester Group Theory and Process Applied Community Health 3 3 Certificate Total 18
+HUST 1110 Families and Other Systems 3

+HUST 2750 Current Trends in Addiction and Mental Health 3

+Summer Semester

+HUST 2000 Group Theory and Process 3

+HUST 2650 Applied Community Health 3

+Certificate Total 18

-For additional policies that apply to this program, please refer to pages 51-52, Section Q of the college catalog.
+For additional policies that apply to this program, please refer to page 50, Section Q of the college catalog.